ryancdickson/crp-staging/content/index.md

 This policy considers a PKI hierarchy as "dedicated" if it is intended to serve one specific use case, for example, the issuance of TLS server authentication certificates.

+To continually raise the baseline of trust and drive the adoption of modern, agile, and secure PKIs, this policy sometimes “phases out” practices (sometimes referred to as a “phase-out”).
+Unless otherwise specified, phase-outs are accomplished using an [SCTNotAfter constraint](https://source.chromium.org/chromium/chromium/src/+/main:net/cert/root_store.proto;drc=a783c3bab474ff68e675e2753f91c92ca817e072;l=15?q=f:root_store.proto&ss=chromium) on a corresponding root CA’s certificate included in the Chrome Root Store.
+TLS server authentication certificates issued before a practice’s or PKI hierarchy’s specified phase-out date will be trusted in Chrome until expiry, whereas certificates issued on or after will not be trusted by default.

 ## 1. Minimum Requirements for CAs Included in the Chrome Root Store

+The following requirements are effective immediately, unless explicitly stated as otherwise.

 ### 1.1.
 PKI Policy Governance and Requirements

-The requirements included in this policy are effective immediately, unless explicitly stated as otherwise.

 Chrome Root Program Participants MUST satisfy the requirements defined in this policy, including taking responsibility for ensuring the continued compliance of all corresponding subordinate CAs and delegated third parties participating in the PKI.